 Enhance message security with hosted S/MIME

-You can improve message security with S/MIME.
+Depending on your edition, you can improve message security with S/MIME.
 For example, set up a rule that requires S/MIME encryption for outgoing messages.
-Set this rule up with the Encryption option, described in step 4 above.
+Set this rule up with the Encryption option, described in Step 4 above.

 For an overview, see Enhance message security with hosted S/MIME.